PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-In this section, the experiments in Table~\ref{tab:exp_spc} adopt the same setting with the experiments in Sec.~\ref{sec:exp_pvrcnn}.
-Except for that, all other models are equipped with the center-based RPN head as in~\cite{yin2021center}, and all experiments are jointly conducted on three categories (vehicle, pedestrian and cyclist) of Waymo Open Dataset~\cite{Sun_2020_CVPR}, where the mAPH of LEVEL 2 difficulty is adopted as the evaluation metric as used by the official Waymo Open Dataset~\cite{Sun_2020_CVPR}.

-\textbf{Effects of Proposal-Centric Filtering for Keypoint Sampling:}~ In the $1^{st}$ and $2^{nd}$ rows of Table~\ref{tab:exp_spc}, we investigate the effectiveness of our proposed proposal-centric keypoint filtering (see Sec.~\ref{sec:spc}), where we can see that compared with the strong baseline PV-RCNN, our proposal-centric keypoint filtering can further improve the detection performance by about $ 1.0$ mAP/mAPH in both LEVEL 1 and LEVEL 2 difficulties.
+\textbf{Effects of Proposal-Centric Filtering.}~ In the $1^{st}$ and $2^{nd}$ rows of Table~\ref{tab:exp_spc}, we investigate the effectiveness of our proposal-centric keypoint filtering (see Sec.~\ref{sec:spc}), where we find that compared with the strong baseline PV-RCNN++ framework equipped with vanilla farthest point sampling, our proposal-centric keypoint filtering further improves the average detection performance by $1.12$ mAPH in LEVEL 2 difficulty (65.87\% vs. 66.99\%).
 It validates our argument that our proposed proposal-centric keypoint sampling strategy can generate more representative keypoints by concentrating the small number of keypoints to the more informative neighboring regions of proposals.
-Moreover, improved by our proposal-centric keypoint filtering, our keypoint sampling algorithm is about five times (133ms vs. 27ms) faster than the baseline farthest point sampling algorithm by reducing the number of candidate keypoints.
+Moreover, improved by our proposal-centric keypoint filtering, our keypoint sampling algorithm is about five times (133ms vs. 27ms) faster than the vanilla farthest point sampling algorithm by reducing the number of candidate keypoints.